 4.2.5 Metaphors from Daily Life

-24. ‘Tomorrow the day of settling accounts with the Zionist parties of exploitation and racism for the crimes they have committed against the crushed cooperative societies of the workers and poor pensioners, and against the dearly departed who went by the name of social justice’ (Emile Habibi, ‘Stone them with Vavs’, March 27, 2006).
+24. ‘Tomorrow the day of settling accounts with the Zionist parties of exploitation and racism for the crimes they have committed against the crushed cooperative societies of the workers and poor pensioners, and against the dearly departed who went by the name of social justice’ (Emile Habibi, ‘Stone them with vavs’, March 27, 2006).

 The metaphoric descriptions ‘crushed’ and ‘dearly departed’ emphasize the suffering of the Arab Palestinian minority and the trampling of their rights as a result of the destructive Israeli policy.
 This description is a metaphor for the lack of social justice and the impossibility of its realization.